ifdiego/dotfiles/README.md

 These are my configuration files for Ubuntu Linux.

 The `install.sh` script will handle everything.
-It'll install tools such as `git`, `vim`, `curl` and a bunch of other tools that help programmings tasks.
+It'll install tools such as `git`, `vim` and a bunch of other tools for a complete enviroment.

 And also it'll configure those programs sending the files to home folder.